siyelo/dna/_docs/crisplets.md

 The main benefit to forming a Siyelolet is that we reduce the need for centralized decision making, and maximize people’s economic freedom.

 But why Siyelolets at all?
-Can’t people just “huddle up and do it”?
+Can’t people just "huddle up and do it"?
 True, but the Siyelolet model offer some advantages:

 -   **Transparency** - all Siyelolets are listed (at least the